CoderSadhan/Youtube-Ad-Skipper/README.md

 <h2>Usage</h2>

 <p>
-Once installed, the extension will automatically take care of ads on YouTube, allowing you to enjoy your content seamlessly.
+Once installed, the extension will automatically take care of ads on YouTube.
 </p>